chrisxfire/chrisxfire.github.io/content/notes/asp.net/web-apps/blazor/blazor-wasm/call-a-web-api.md

 ---

 # Overview
-Blazor WASM apps call web APIs using a preconfigured `HttpClient` service which is focused on making requests back to the server of origin.
+Blazor WASM apps call web APIs using a preconfigured `HttpClient` service which is focused on <o>making requests back to the server of origin</o> (not a 3rd party API).
 Create `HttpClient` service configurations manually for requests to other web APIs.

 ## Sending PATCH Requests
 If sending HTTP PATCH requests, there are additional considerations beyond those listed in these notes.